esperanstica/cayman-blog/index.md

 This classic story nicely illustrates how the understanding one attains during life can fail us.
-It is not hard to find examples of such situation at a personal level and within groups: wars, economical crisis, technological and scientific breakthroughts, someone behaving differently than what was expected....
+It is not hard to find examples of such situation at a personal level and within groups, e.g. wars, economic crisis, technological breakthroughts, people behaving differently than what was expected, etc.

-At
+This is why it is important to have strategies that do not really solely on assuming a perfect understanding, and how to deal with uncertainties, to have a look a